-In essence, consciousness is Shiva, matter is Shakti.
+In essence, consciousness is Shiva, matter is Mother Shakti.
 Both are divine.
-They make love through our very act of perception.
+They make love through our act of perception.
 Their orgasm is the world.
 This is how they discover, again and again throughout eternity, that they are one and the same energy.

 So we take a walk in the forest and discover this trillium gleaming in the fern shadows.
 Now, if you are like me and other "educated" Westerners, you do something remarkable at this point on your forest walk.
 You flee from revelation into thinking.
 Turning to your hiking partner, you ask, "What is that flower's name?"
-The other replies, "It's a trillium."
+The other replies, "a trillium."
 She may even nail it down with Latin: "trillium grandiflorum."

 What has just happened?
 You have settled for a concept, a verbal description of reality, rather than suffering the nameless onslaught of Radiance.

 You closed your eyes to the incarnation of the Wordless, the silent offspring of Father Consciousness and Mother Matter.
 You replaced the living Christ with a ghost of thought.
 Sometimes names kill.
 Sometimes we need to un-name the world.

 Creation is a Mystery.
 In the primitive Church, a Mysterion was a transforming encounter with the Divine as experienced but not named.
 True understanding transcends the intellect.
 For those early Christian philosophers, the greatest Mysteries were: Creation ex nihilo (out of nothing), the incarnation of God in a human body, and the Mystery of Sin: how humans could, in their free will, so thoroughly ruin such a perfect world.